awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker_ecstutorial.md

 This is all you need to create the Elastic Beanstalk environment\.
 Create a `.zip` archive of the above files and folders \(not including the top\-level project folder\)\.
 To create the archive in Windows explorer, select the contents of the project folder, right\-click, select **Send To**, and then click **Compressed \(zipped\) Folder**

 **Note**
-For information on the required file structure and instructions for creating archives in other environments, see [Create an Application Source Bundle](applications-sourcebundle.md)
+For information on the required file structure and instructions for creating archives in other environments, see [Create an application source bundle](applications-sourcebundle.md)

 Next, upload the source bundle to Elastic Beanstalk and create your environment\.
 When you are prompted to select a platform, choose **Multi\-container Docker**\.